eclipse-iceoryx/iceoryx2/doc/how-to-write-conformance-tests.md

 > module name must match the module name determined by the file name.
 The parent
 > module name is also required to reconstruct the fully qualified path in the
 > generated declarative macro that will run the tests.
 Since clippy complains
-> about repeating module names, this warning needs to deactivated.
+> about repeating module names, this warning needs to be deactivated.

 ### Step 2: Write Test Functions